apache/datasketches-website/docs/Quantiles/QuantilesOverview.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/TimeSpentQuantiles.png" alt="TimeSpentQuantiles" />

 This reveals a great deal about the distribution of values in the stream.
 Just reading from the graph, the median is about 3000 and the 90th percentile is about 30,000 and so on.
 One can also query the min and max values seen by the sketch.
-By observing the results of the quantiles query, it is not too difficult to create a set of splitpoints for a histogram plot.
+By observing the results of the quantiles query, it is not too difficult to create a set of split points for a histogram plot.

 In this case the values ranged from one to 1.8 million, which is a little over 6 orders-of-magnitude.
 In order to plot such a large dynamic range I used a log X-axis and a plot resolution of 5 points per factor of 10.
-Then I computed 36 equally spaced (on the log axis) splitpoints with values from 1.0 to 1E7.
-These 36 splitpoints are then provided to the getPMF() function:
+Then I computed 36 equally spaced (on the log axis) split points with values from 1.0 to 1E7.
+These 36 split points are then provided to the getPMF() function:

     double[] splitpoints = {1.00, 1.58, ... , 6.3E6, 1E7};
     double[] pmf = sketch.getPMF(splitpoints);